-In Canada, an estimated 7,200 people are diagnosed with melanoma every year.
-These cancers can affect people of all ages, but often have a pretty good prognosis, with five-year survival rate of 88 per cent.
-Nonetheless, an estimated 1,250 Canadians died from melanoma in 2017.
+An estimated 9,700 people were diagnosed with melanoma In Canada in 2023.
+These cancers can affect people of all ages, but often have a pretty good prognosis, with five-year survival rate of 89 per cent.

 Survival often depends on when a melanoma is diagnosed, where it is located and whether it has spread, or metastasized, to other parts of the body.
 When cancers metastasize, they become extremely difficult to treat, and often lead to death.